The IMP course brought real clarity into my thinking. It’s given me a sort of humorous

 The contemplation topics are universal and can be found in each person’s own experience.

-This programme offers an opportunity to deepen meditation practice in the place we most often forget it: our social interactions.
+This intensive offers an opportunity to deepen meditation practice in the place we most often forget it: our social interactions.

 - To deepen the practice of mindfulness meditation.